splunk/public-o11y-docs/gdi/cloudfoundry-firehose-nozzle/cloudfoundry-firehose-nozzle.md

 ### Configuration Example

-This monitor is available in the Smart Agent receiver, which is part of the Splunk Distribution of OpenTelemetry Collector.
-You can use existing Smart Agent monitors as OpenTelemetry Collector metric receivers with the Smart Agent receiver.
+This monitor is available in the Smart Agent Receiver, which is part of the Splunk Distribution of OpenTelemetry Collector.
+You can use existing Smart Agent monitors as OpenTelemetry Collector metric receivers with the Smart Agent Receiver.

 This monitor requires a properly configured environment on your system, in which you’ve installed a functional Smart Agent release bundle.
 The Splunk Distribution of OpenTelemetry Collector provides this bundle in the installation paths for ``x86_64/amd64``.